swt30/thesis/chapters/06-application/06-application.md

 # A water-rich super-Earth?

 The previous chapters in this dissertation have consisted of a theoretical development of the structures of watery planets.
-Though my models are based mostly on the measured physical properties of water, and though our motivation has always been to explain current and future observations, the topics I have explored have been theoretical in nature.
+Though my models are based mostly on the measured physical properties of water, and though our motivation has always been to explain current and future observations, the topics I have explored so far have been theoretical in nature.
 Until just a few weeks before its submission, this was to be the entire content of the dissertation.
 However, we recently received news of an exciting new result: a potential water detection in the atmosphere of a rocky super-Earth, Gliese 1132 b.^[@Southworth2016]
 This heated watery super-Earth is nearly a perfect candidate for the application of my models.